Snowflake-Labs/sfquickstarts/site/devlabs/building_a_crypto_pipeline.md

 ```

 <!-- ------------------------ -->
-## Create Stored Procedure to Move Data from Stage to Target
+## Create Other Stored Procedures to Move Data to Target
-Duration: 4
+Duration: 6

 Create a Stored Procedure to encapsulate the steps to move the data from the staging, encrypted table to the final table where the data will live in its encrypted form.
 This will leverage one of the streams on the staging table in order to always only insert those rows which have already been successfully processed at the time the Stored Procedure runs.